EdenKupe/notTheSky/src/site/posts/poems/mist.md

 rise the mists from which you grow.</br>

 The past unfurls like a dawn and,</br>
-listen, I am sorry so say that</br>
+listen, I am sorry to say that</br>
 you will grow distant from most of this.
 The snaking arms</br>
 of light perforating the clouds continue to ascend</br>
 and who you were soars above your gaze.</br>